melaniebrgr/learning-computer-science/00-everyweeks/week13/README.md

 }
 ```

 Welp.
-Ok, so if this tutorial bakes in best practices, possibly some worst practises are baked in as well.
-The tech landscape can change sufficiently that tutorials very quickly fall out of date.
-This is officially not going well now though, since I'm focussion on dev set up instead of Rust + WebAssembly.
+This is officially not going well.
+Now I'm focussed on dev set up instead of Rust + WebAssembly.
 [Stack Overflow suggested](https://stackoverflow.com/questions/67503242/how-to-fix-node12364-dep0111-deprecationwarning-access-to-process-binding) that Node version compatibility could be the issue: "Downgrading node js version from 16.8.0 to 14.17.5 resolved my issue."
 I deffinitely won't be doing do that though.
+I feel bad for people trying to create tutorials though.
+The tech landscape can changes so rapidly that tutorials very quickly fall out of date.
+It's really impossible to create timeless tech content, I suppose.

 ...(next day)...